FAQ - HOA Elections

 Does your firm act as the inspector of elections for organizations other than homeowner associations?

 Absolutely.
-We can act as the inspector of elections for any type of corporation or unincorporated association such as private clubs, unions, fraternal organizations, charities, and other types of organization anywhere in California.
+We can act as the inspector of elections for any type of corporation or unincorporated association such as private clubs, unions, fraternal organizations, mutual water companies, charities, and other types of organization anywhere in California.

 Does your firm provide any other services in addition to acting as the inspector of elections for common interest developments?

 Yes.
 Another division provides HOA assessment collection services throughout California.
 The website is Pacific-AssociationCollections.com.
 A separate division provides court judgment collection services: PRCColletions.net.
 Michael Chulak has also provided expert witness and consulting services for attorneys, management companies and homeowner associations more than 150 times.